catamphetamine/anychan/README.md

 npm test
 ```

-## Provider configuration
+## Data Source Configuration

 (advanced topic)

-The `anychan` client application supports any data provider as a datasource.
+`anychan` supports any data source.
 It could be an online forum, an imageboard, something like [reddit.com](https://reddit.com), etc. There're currently several imageboards that're supported "out of the box".

-To add a new provider, create an `index.json` file with the provider's configuration, along with some supplementary files like a 192x192 `icon.png` and a `logo.svg`.
+To add a new data source, create an `index.json` file with the data source's configuration, along with some supplementary files like a 192x192 `icon.png` and a `logo.svg`.

 <details>
 <summary><code>index.json</code> format</summary>